 Now it’s time to add the stock and leave the soup to simmer while you prepare croutons.
 These are a must for some added texture and, of course, substance!
 You can literally use anything, leftover stale bread, old crusts, any bread laying around.

-The important bit is plenty of olive oil and salt.
-Also, make sure they crisp up under the medium heat grill without leaving them too long before they burn.
+The important bit is plenty of olive oil, black pepper and salt.
+Also, make sure they crisp up under the medium-high heat grill without leaving them too long before they burn.
 This can be a matter of an additional few seconds!

 You are now ready to plate.
 This Spiced Carrot and Lentil Soup looks great with a swirl of cream, croutons, some fresh coriander and a good quantity of nigella seeds sprinkled across the top.
 Don’t forget to add the lime, which really brings another layer of flavour.
 Some chopped chilli can be added too, but just a few for me as I’m not great at handling heat like Ieva!

 What To Serve Spiced Carrot Lentil Soup With?